tearust/t-rust/obsidian/dev_portal_design/README.md

 The back end code is complled into WebAseembly (wasm file).
 In most cases, it is  single wasm file.
 It will be uploaded to Dev Portal.
 We will explain shortly.

-The state codeis compiled into WebAssembly (wasm file).
+The state code is compiled into WebAssembly (wasm file).
 It has to be a single wasm file.

 > FAQ: Where are they supposed to be run?
-> Front end code runs inside end user browser.
+> Front end code runs inside end user's browser.
-> Back end code runs inside the enclave of Hosting node (Miners own)
+> Back end code runs inside the enclave of Hosting node(s) (Miners own)
-> State code runs inside the enclave of all State Machine (Statemachine maintainers own)
+> State code runs inside the enclave of all State Machines (State machine maintainers own)

 ## Upload code

 ### User actions

-User can see a list of all TApps this user registered as the owner.
+User can see a list of all TApps this user has registered as the owner.
-User select the App he wants to upload code.
+User selects the TApp he wants to upload code.
 Note, this can also be used as update if this app has code previously uploaded already.
-For detail about upgrade, check the later upgrade section.
+For details about upgrade, check the latest upgrade section.

 Three upload fields: Front end, Back end, State actor.
 Every file need to assign a version number.
 The version number need to deduplicated.

-When upload completed, the CID show on the UI.
+When upload completed, the CID is shown on the UI.

 Also consider the [[hybrid_storage_solution]] to reduce the dependency of IPFS.